Britt Ekland: Early life

-Film career
+Career

 Ekland had small roles in the Swedish films Kort är sommaren (1962) and Det är hos mig han har varit (1963), before landing her first major supporting part in the George Marshall Western Advance to the Rear (1964).

+In the same year Ekland was originally cast in the dramatic role of Karen Eriksson in the British film Guns at Batasi starring Richard Attenborough, Jack Hawkins, Flora Robson, and sixties heartthrob actor/singer John Leyton.
+However she left the Pinewood production after only three weeks into filming due to tension with her new husband Peter Sellers, who was apparently so paranoid about Ekland having an affair with Leyton he secretly asked his old acting friends, David Lodge and Graham Stark who were co-starring in the picture, to keep an eye on her.
+After being quizzed nightly on the telephone by Sellers about her scenes and who she was with, Ekland left the shoot to join Sellers in Los Angeles.
+Ekland has said that Sellers insisted that she leave the set, come to America, then claim that an illness prevented her from returning.
+Her role was quickly recast and completed by Mia Farrow.
+In response 20th Century Fox sued Ekland for $1.5 million; Sellers counter-sued for $4 million claiming the Fox suit caused him "mental distress and injury to his health".

-In 1964 she appeared in the Christmas television film A Carol for Another Christmas with her then-husband, Peter Sellers.
+In 1964 she appeared in the Christmas television film A Carol for Another Christmas with her husband Peter Sellers.
 She followed this with After the Fox (1966), also starring Sellers; she made one more film with Sellers, The Bobo (1967).
 This was followed with a lead role as an Amish girl turned New York City burlesque dancer in William Friedkin's musical The Night They Raided Minsky's (1968), which earned Ekland critical acclaim.
 Next came Stiletto (1969), a crime drama, based on a novel by Harold Robbins, co-starring Alex Cord.
-She then starred in a string of Italian films, Machine Gun McCain (1969), The Conspirators (1969), and as Antigone in The Cannibals (1970).
+She then starred in a string of Italian films, Machine Gun McCain (1969), The Conspirators (1969), and as Antigone in The Year of the Cannibals (1970).